blischalk/blischalk-jekyll/_posts/2021-04-24-ci-pipeline-threat-model.md

 * Build and integrate tooling into CI pipelines as a technical control that reviews package files and identifies non-company sanctioned repositories; enforcing company policy
-* Subscribe the engineering team to security disclosure distro lists so that
+* Subscribe the engineering team to security disclosure distro lists so that they may be alerted when supply chain attacks are discovered

 #### Threat